OxCGRT/covid-policy-tracker/documentation/codebook.md

 ***Codebook version 2.1 <br/>11 May 2020***

-This document is the authoritative codebook for the Oxford Covid-19 Government Response Tracker ([university website](https://www.bsg.ox.ac.uk/covidtracker), [GitHub repo](../../../)).
+This document is the authoritative codebook for the Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)).
 The dataset contains 17 indicators and a miscellaneous notes field organised into four groups:
 - [C - containment and closure policies](#containment-and-closure-policies)
 - [E - economic policies](#economic-policies)
 - [H - health system policies](#health-system-policies)
 - [M - miscellaneous policies](#miscellaneous-policies)

 Updates to this codebook are recorded in the [changelog](#codebook-changelog) below.

+Most indicators are recorded on an ordinal scale that represents the level of strictness of the policy.
+Four of the indicators (E3, E4, H4 and H5) are recorded as a US dollar value of fiscal spending.

+Eight of the indicators (C1-C7 and H1) also have a flag for whether they are targeted to a specific geographical region (flag=0) or whether they are a "general" policy that is applied across the whole country (flag=1).
+One indicator (E1) has a flag to describe whether income support is for just formal sector workers (flag=0) or whether it includes informal workers as well (flag=1).

 ### Containment and closure policies